aleeza219/CSC3320/Assignments/Labs/README.md

 (press enter)
 2) then type--> ./a.out

-Note: .docx or .pdf files contains respective questions which describe what each program is supposed to do (with screenshots of outputs).
+Note: .docx or .pdf files contains respective questions that describe what each program is supposed to do (with screenshots of outputs).